exporl/auditory-eeg-challenge-2024/content/task1.md

 (2) the time-aligned speech stimulus (match)
 (3) an imposter stimulus (mismatch)

-The task of the model is to determine which of the input envelope segments corresponds to the EEG.
+The task of the model is to determine which of the input stimulus segments corresponds to the EEG.
 The performance metric is the classification accuracy (%).

-The input length of all (EEG, envelope) pairs is 3 s.
+The input length of all (EEG, envelope) pairs is 3s.
 We define the mismatched stimulus to be temporally close to the matched one by taking the segment starting either one second after the end of the matched segment or 4 seconds before the start of the matched segment.
 Figure 2 contains an overview of the provided code and our recommended starting flow.
 We provide code to generate an envelope and mel spectrogram representation from the raw audio files.
 However, participants can freely perform audio processing and use their preferred